silentwhaleluo/Database-Notes/SQL.md

 in delete, each delete will create one .LDF in truncate, only one or two .LDF (regarding to size)

+- Computed column and Derived column
+	- These columns are actually in the table and do not have any data in them, instead they compute results based on other columns; Examples: Age, Year Working,  Full Name
+	- These are columns that don’t actually exist in the table, and are only formed for the duration of the syntax being performed; Derived columns can be anything, as long as you don’t need to keep the results of the string

 ## Connecting to different Server Categories
 1. Local Server